Sean Nelson

-Sean Nelson (born June 12, 1973) is an American musician and journalist.
-He was the lead singer of the alternative rock group Harvey Danger and is the arts editor for The Stranger newspaper in Seattle, Washington.
+Sean Nelson is an American musician and journalist.
+He was the lead singer of the alternative rock group Harvey Danger and was a writer and editor for alternative weekly publication The Stranger from 1996 to 2018.

 Music career

-Nelson is a graduate of Episcopal High School in Alexandria, Virginia and was a classmate of Paul DePodesta, Courtenay Bram Anderson, and Humphreys McGee.

 Nelson joined Harvey Danger in 1993 and played with the band through to its farewell show in 2009.
 In addition to being the band's lead singer, he was also its songwriter and keyboardist.
 The band's debut album Where Have All the Merrymakers Gone? was released in 1997 and was certified Gold by the RIAA for sales of 500,000 copies.
 The album contained the hit single "Flagpole Sitta", which was featured in the 1999 film American Pie and was later used as the theme song for the British sitcom Peep Show.

 In 2001, Nelson formed a second band, The Long Winters, with John Roderick.
 He left the band in 2004, and Roderick has continued the group as a largely solo effort.

 Nelson has also recorded and performed with Death Cab for Cutie, The Decemberists, Robyn Hitchcock, Nada Surf, The Minus 5, and others.
 In 2006, he recorded Nelson Sings Nilsson, an album of songs by the late American composer Harry Nilsson, accompanied by a 25-piece-orchestra.
 Nelson was also a member of the short-lived side project The Vernacular, along with Chris Walla and Nathan Good of Death Cab For Cutie.

 On June 4, 2013, Nelson released his first official batch of recordings to bear his name, Make Good Choices, which includes contributions from Chris Walla (Death Cab for Cutie), Peter Buck (R.E.M./Minus 5), Matt Pence & Scott Danbom (Centro-Matic), Howard Draper (Shearwater), Dave Depper (Loch Lomond, Fruit Bats), Rachel Blumberg (The Decemberists/M. Ward), Adam Selzer (Norfolk & Western), Steve Fisk (player: Pell Mell, Pigeonhed; producer: Nirvana, Beat Happening, Unwound), and others.
 Sessions arose over the course of several years between Nelson and his collaborators' other projects.

 In June 2019, Nelson released the decades-in-the-making album of Harry Nilsson covers, titled "Nelson Sings Nilsson," a play on Nilsson's classic album of Randy Newman covers, Nilsson Sings Newman.

 In December 2019, Sean released the "Viral Love" 7" which contained the first song released from a new full-length album he made with producer Shane Tutmarc.
-The b-side contained an alternate version of Harvey Danger's "Carlotta Valdez."
+The b-side contained an alternate version of Harvey Danger's "Carlotta Valdez" entitled "Carlotta Valdes [sic] (Texas Version)".